St Andrew's High School, Worthing: The 1890s

-The 1900s
+1900s

 From the school logs we can see that on 20 June 1900 the Headmaster, Robert Parkinson, wrote, "During the last fortnight I have examined the school.
 Standard I, II are in excellent order.
 Standard III, IV are under one teacher and very crowded and consequently work is not thorough.
 Standard V, VI lack brightness.
 The work is well taught but the tone is low.
 Standard VI arithmetic is very weak".

 The Worthing Observer of Sunday 31 March 1901 advertised "Evening Classes" of Cookery, Dressmaking, Home Nursing and Ambulance work.

 Earlier in this month the Medical Officer of Health closed the school for 3 weeks due to a measles epidemic.
 By 1907 the school had 281 senior pupils and 76 infants of whom Miss L. Dunston was in charge with Mr Parkinson in overall charge as Head.

-The 1910s
+1910s

 Music and drama featured prominently in the early history of the school and in January 1913 an evening of entertainment was arranged to raise money for the Sports Fund.
 Staff and pupils took part in a varied programme.

 In 1914 Mr. Parkinson sold off superfluous land and enlarged the school to include 6 classrooms and 2 cloakrooms.
 Princess Marie Louise of Schleswig-Holstein opened these extensions in September of this year.